alcarruth/fullstack-nanodegree-vm/README.md

 ## Directory Structure

 All files for project P2 are contained within the `vagrant/tournament` directory.
-There are two SQL files:
+There is one SQL file:

  * `tournament.sql`

- * `tournament_reset.sql`
+This is used to initialize the tournament database by creating the database, tables and views used by the program.
+This can be done from the bash prompt:

-These are used to initialize the tournament database by creating the tables and views used by the program; and to reset the database by dropping the tables and views.
-These can be executed from the psql command line with the \i command.
+> `$ psql -f tournament.sql

 There are three tournament python files: